patricklafrance/wmfnext-shell/README.md

 ### Share a user session

-The shell runtime offer a mecanism to share a user session object between the host application and the module applications.
+The shell facilitate the sharing a user session object between the host application and the module applications through it's runtime instance.

 To keep things simple, this example, we'll use the fake `SessionManager` implementation of the `wmfnext-fakes` package.
 For a real application, you should implement your own session provider.